House of Doge, with Merger Partner Brag House Holdings, Inc. (NASDAQ: TBH), Announces Strategic Partnership with inKind for Dogecoin to Become the First Cryptocurrency Accepted Across its 4,750+ U.S. Restaurants, Bars, and Cafes

 inKind’s platform connects thousands of restaurants, bars, and hospitality businesses with loyal patrons through prepaid dining credit, rewards, and innovative payment solutions.
 InKind Hospitality was recently recognized as a 2025 Inc. 5000 honoree, ranking No. 314 among America’s fastest-growing private companies for its outstanding growth and innovation in the restaurant and hospitality sector.
 The addition of Dogecoin payments is another step towards cementing its position at the intersection of hospitality and financial innovation.
 Johann Moonesinghe, CEO of inKind, said of the partnership, “We’re thrilled to accept Dogecoin as an official payment option.
 Our mission has always been to provide flexible, rewarding ways for guests to engage with the restaurants they love.
 We believe integrating Dogecoin is not only a nod to the cultural impact of crypto, but also a powerful way to attract a new a generation of digital-first diners.”

-We believe the inKind partnership will expand the reach of inKind’s ecosystem by giving its users the ability to spend cryptocurrency, specifically Dogecoin, in their daily lives, while also earning inKind rewards, and also providing restaurants another point of access to the growing consumer base of crypto adopters.
+We believe the inKind partnership will expand the reach of inKind’s ecosystem by giving its users the ability to spend cryptocurrency, specifically Dogecoin, in their daily lives, while in also earning inKind rewards, and also providing restaurants another point of access to the -growing consumer base of crypto adopters.

 About House of Doge